nhoening/StoSim/doc/qa/what.rst

 In short:

-Nicessa runs your simulation experiment for you.
+Nicessa runs your stochastic simulation(s) for you.
 You write the actual simulation, but nicessa relieves you of:

   * arranging runs for all combinations of your parameters